StuntsPT/4Pipe4/Testdata/README.md

 It contains approximately 2600 reads which is more than enough to work as an example and results in a very quick analysis process.

+In this same directory you will find a file named TestData.report.7z with an example report of a full 4Pipe4 run with default settings.

 ### Example usage

 Using this test file with 4Pipe4 is rather simple.
 Just follow these steps